bagbag/tstdl/base/source/module/README.md

 import { WebServerModule, configureWebServerModule } from '@tstdl/base/module';
 import { Injector } from '@tstdl/base/injector';

-// Configure the module (optional) configureWebServerModule({ port: 3000 });
+// Configure the module (optional, can be done once at application startup) configureWebServerModule({ port: 3000 });

 // Resolve from injector